-Nexenta is a leading supporter of the OpenStack initiative, which is a global collaboration of developers and cloud computing technologists producing a ubiquitous open source cloud computing platform for public and private clouds.
-The project aims to deliver solutions for all types of clouds by being simple to implement, massively scalable, and feature rich.
+The OpenStack initiative aims to deliver solutions for all types of clouds by being simple to implement, massively scalable, and feature rich.
 The technology consists of a series of interrelated projects delivering various components for a cloud infrastructure solution.
+Nexenta participates in several of these, including Cinder (block storage) and Swift (object storage).

 OpenStack has two important parts.
 OpenStack Compute (code-named Project Nova) is open source software designed to provision and manage large networks of virtual machines, creating a redundant and scalable cloud computing platform.
 It gives users the software, control panels, and APIs required to orchestrate a cloud, including running instances, managing networks, and controlling access by users and projects.